arnaudlvq/Light_ESP32Servo/README.md

 - **Lightweight and Efficient:**
   - Minimal overhead with only essential functions for attaching and controlling the servo.
   - Optimized for performance and simplicity.
+  - The servo is free when not in use, which is perfect for mobile application

 - **Easy Integration:**
   - Designed to be easily integrated into any ESP32 project.